Caroline Ford (medical researcher): Education

 Ford completed her Ph.D. at the University of New South Wales in oncogenic viruses, particularly related to breast cancer.
 She also has completed a Graduate Certificate in University Learning & Teaching.
-She completed her first postdoctoral research appointment at the University of Toronto and her second position was at Lund University where she investigated MMTV sequences in breast tumour samples from women and men.
+She completed her first postdoctoral research appointment at the University of Toronto and her second position was at Lund University where she investigated mouse mammary tumor virus (MMTV) sequences in breast tumour samples from women and men.

 Career

 Late in 2009, she came back to work at her alma mater, the University of New South Wales.
 Ford leads the Gynaecological Cancer Research Group at the University of New South Wales.
 Her team has a particular focus in the Wnt signalling pathway, which is involved in cancer metastasis, the role of ROR1 and ROR2 receptor molecules in spreading cancer, and how they can be blocked to stop metastasis.

-Ford convened Australia's first Massive Open Online Course (MOOC) on 'Personalised Medicine'.
+Ford convened Australia's first massive open online course (MOOC) on personalised medicine.

 STEMMinist Bookclub

 Ford started the global STEMMinist Bookclub in early 2018, bringing together three of her great loves — science, feminism and reading.
 This has evolved into a bimonthly bookclub and forum for discussing feminism, inclusion and diversity in STEMM.
 Since its establishment it had 4,000 members from 25 different countries in 2018, with online discussions on Twitter.
 Members meet up physically in cities around the world, including Sydney, New York, Atlanta, Dublin, Istanbul, Montreal, Vancouver, Cambridge and Oxford (often in a pub).
-Ford was interviewed about the STEMMinist Bookclub by Jane Caro and Catherine Fox for an episode of their "Women With Clout" podcast in July 2019.
+Ford was interviewed about the STEMMinist Bookclub by Jane Caro and Catherine Fox for an episode of their Women With Clout podcast in July 2019.